madanyc/workfront-learn.en/help/workfront-goals-program/create-and-manage-your-goals/convert-an-activity-into-an-aligned-goal-for-goal-alignment.md

 ---
 title: Convert an Activity or Result into an Aligned Goal
 description: Learn how to convert an activity or result into an aligned goal in [!DNL Adobe Workfront Goals].
 activity: use
 type: Tutorial
 team: Technical Marketing
 kt: 8898
+exl-id: 16343eab-1243-4f36-824f-a53da328de78
 ---
 # Top-to-bottom approach.
 Convert existing activities and results (work) to child goals.